boost-ext/ut/README.md

 * Hard to follow good practises such as `TDD/BDD` (Lack of support for sections and declarative expressions)
 * ...

-`[Boost::ext].UT` is trying to address these issues by simplifying testing experience with a few simple steps:
+`UT` is trying to address these issues by simplifying testing experience with a few simple steps:

 * Just get a single [header/module](https://github.com/boost-ext/ut/blob/master/include/boost/ut.hpp)
 * Integrate it into your project